jupyter/nbviewer/nbviewer/templates/faq.md

 ### Where is nbviewer hosted?

-Nbviewer is hosted on [Rackspace](http://rackspace.com) that kindly offered us hosting as we are an open source project.
+Nbviewer is hosted on [Rackspace](http://rackspace.com) who kindly gives the IPython open source project hosting.
 Thanks to them we are able to offer nbconvert as a service for free.
-In the current architecture nbviewer is a python app deployed with salt with 1 master process and 2 minions each get 15GB Ram, 4vCPUs, and a bandwidht of 1Gbps.
-Rendered pages are cached using memcached, and asynchronous handeling of requests is done through tornado.

 ### I want to remove/update a notebook on nbviewer.